>

 - Number plate - This needs to be the right colour, fully legible and display the correct registration format for the year your car was manufactured.
 The font should also be the correct one and the plate itself an appropriate size.

 - Lights - All need to work.
-It’s worth noting, some cars have more lights than are legally required, but if your car does have extra lights, they all must work.
+It’s worth noting, that some cars have more lights than are legally required, but if your car does have extra lights, they all must work.

 - Headlights - Must be clear with unmarked lenses

-- Indicators - Must flash when triggered,
+- Indicators - Must flash when triggered

 - Number plate, reversing lights and fog lights - all need to be in working order